 We tested the tracker with the heart rate monitor on 24/7, plus notifications.
-We use it for tracking sports during 4 days, 1:30 hour each day, and the tracker was 7 days with juice.
+We use it for tracking sports for 4 days, 1:30 hour each day, and the tracker was 7 days with juice.

 So compared to most Fitbit models, the Charge 3 is one of the best when it comes to battery life, having in mind that most models can go up to 5 days only.

 A good reminder is that there is no built-in GPS so your battery is not going to be losing a lot of juice for it.
-You can pair it up your phone and use the GPS from it, but your battery will not be drained so quickly like with built-in GPS.
+You can pair it up to your phone and use the GPS from it, but your battery will not be drained so quickly like with built-in GPS.

 The Charge 3 comes into the market as the improved version of the best seller Charge 2, but it is much more than that.
 Today’s market is going up to the smartwatches leaving the fitness trackers behind, they offer the same basic features as the Fitness tracker but they add the smart functions that make them so practical.
 When it comes to the price, the difference is not that big and is getting smaller with time.